-The information below is based on information that has already been released by the UK Government and Student Loans Company (SLC).
+The information below is based on information that is available on the UK Government's website.
 Further details and clarification on eligibility criteria and the application process is still being released, so we recommend that you continue to check these pages for further updates.

 The key facts

 - You can apply for a loan up to the value of £10,609 (for 2018-2019)

 - The loan is available for Masters degrees (for example: MA, MSc, LLM, MBA, MPhil and MRes) in all subject areas.

 - The loan is available for full-time, part-time (subject to a minimum 50% intensity requirement) and (fixed-length) distance learning courses (subject to certain conditions including a minimum 50% intensity requirement).